true1ann/Extended-Bogeys-Borked/README.md

      alt="Extended bogeys showcase"
      style="float: left; border-radius: 10px" />
 ## License
-- Extended Bogeys is lisenced under the **GPL 3.0 license**.
+- Extended Bogeys is licensed under the **GPL 3.0 license**.
 Check the [license](https://github.com/WeidosOddities/Extended-Bogeys-Borked/blob/1.20.1/multiloader/dev/LICENSE) for more info.

 - Most of the code for the bogeys and bogey blocks is from Create: Steam n' Rails, which is licensed under the **MIT license**, check their [license](https://github.com/Layers-of-Railways/Railway/blob/1.19/dev/LICENSE) for more info.

-- Some parts of Create's code was used in this projet, which is licensed under the **MIT license**, check their [license](https://github.com/Creators-of-Create/Create/blob/mc1.18/dev/LICENSE) for more info.
+- Some parts of Create's code was used in this project, which is licensed under the **MIT license**, check their [license](https://github.com/Creators-of-Create/Create/blob/mc1.18/dev/LICENSE) for more info.

 ## Disclaimer